 What to Expect About A Nose Job Procedure

 Rhinoplasty is a highly individualized procedure, tailored to each patient’s unique needs and goals.
-While the specific techniques and approach may vary depending on the case, the general steps of the rhinoplasty procedure are as follows:

 A typical procedure follows these key steps: initial examination and goal review, administration of anesthesia, careful incision placement, precise reshaping of nasal bone and cartilage, and finally, closure with protective splint placement.
-The entire rhinoplasty procedure typically takes between 1 to 3 hours, depending on the complexity of the case.
-After the surgery, patients are monitored in a recovery area before being released to continue their recovery at home.

 Financing Options